NUWCDIVNPT/stig-manager/README.md

 - Apache 2.4 serving the API and web client UI on TCP port 50443
 - An Oracle 12.2.0.1 database with no network ports exposed

-The orchestration bind mounts the `./stigman-init` directory in both containers.
-The STIG Manager Classic initialization process described here expects the Docker container names will be `docker_db_1` and `docker_web_1`, which are the default values when running the orchestration from the `docker` directory.
+The orchestration bind mounts the `./stigman-init` directory on the Docker host into both containers, allowing the containers to share data.

+The STIG Manager Classic initialization process documented below expects the Docker container names will be `docker_db_1` and `docker_web_1`, which are the default values when running the orchestration from the `docker` directory.

+**The steps below are performed from the command line for your platform.**

 ### 1. Checkout and pull the Oracle Database image from DockerHub
 STIG Manager Classic only supports an Oracle Database backend.
 The orchestration makes use of the official Oracle Database 12.2.0.1 image available from Docker Hub.
 Because Oracle Database is not open source, you will need to login to Docker Hub and agree to Oracle's license terms before checking out the image.
 [Go here and click "Proceed to Checkout" to agree to Oracle's terms.](https://hub.docker.com/_/oracle-database-enterprise-edition)